-We emphasize that MBGS, which combines all techniques (gang-scheduling, backfilling, and migration), provides the best results.
+We emphasize that the strategy that combines all techniques (gang-scheduling, backfilling, and migration), that is, MBGS provides the best results.
 In particular, it can drive utilization higher than MGS, and achieves better slow down and wait times than BGS.
 Quantitatively, wait times with MBGS are 2 to 3 times shorter than with BGS, and slowdown is 1.5 to 2 times smaller.

-6 Conclusions
+7 Conclusions

-This paper has reviewed several techniques to enhance job scheduling for large parallel systems.
+This paper has reviewed several techniques we developed to enhance job scheduling for large parallel systems.
 We started with an analysis of two commonly used strategies: backfilling and gang-scheduling.
 We showed how the two could be combined into a backfilling gang-scheduling (BGS) strategy that is always superior to its two components when the context switch overhead is kept low.
 With BGS, we observe a monotonic improvement in job slowdown, job wait time, and maximum system utilization with the multiprogramming level.
+We have also demonstrated the importance of continuous scheduling when time-sharing techniques are used.

 Further improvement in scheduling efficacy can be accomplished with the introduction of migration.
 We have demonstrated that both plain gang-scheduling and backfilling gang-scheduling benefit from migration.
 The scheduling strategy that incorporates all our techniques: gang-scheduling, backfilling, and migration consistently outperforms the others for average job slow down, job wait time, and loss of capacity.
-It also achieves the highest system utilization, allowing the system to reach up to 98% utilization.
+It also achieves the highest system utilization, allowing the system to achieve up to 98% utilization.
 When a maximum acceptable slowdown of 20 is adopted, the system can achieve 94% utilization.